stracquadaniolab/mooda/README.md

 - **-dir**: Output directory for MOODA results.

 - **-gf**: Allow the writing of FASTA and GenBank files, related to MOODA solution if set as True.
-Default=False.
+Default: False.

 ## Authors